Private, In-Home Tutoring in Plymouth, New Hampshire

-SchoolTutoring Academy’s tutoring programs for Plymouth students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Plymouth, New Hampshire students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Plymouth School District follows the Common Core State Standards (CCSS) in mathematics and English language arts.
 Other states also use the CCSS to inform curriculum.
 Overall, the subjects highlighted by the curriculum include science, reading, math and writing.
 A key component of the standards across subjects relate to the ability to analyze, write coherently, and draw inferences.
 Students participate in scientific research projects, learn applicable vocabulary, and improve upon their writing skills from one grade to the next.